rrMat/NFL-1st-and-Future-Impact-Detection-/README.md

 # NFL Player Contact Detection
+This project was done as an assignment for the Machine Learning for Computer Vision course of the University of Bologna, we decided to pick a Kaggle [competition](https://www.kaggle.com/competitions/birdclef-2023/overview) and work on it.

-This project is designed to detect contacts between players during NFL games.
+The aim is to detect contacts between players during NFL games.
 We utilize both tracking data and video feeds to achieve this.
-To focus on the most relevant interactions, we've excluded contacts involving players not visible on camera and contacts with the ground.
+To simplify the problem we've excluded contacts involving players not visible on camera and contacts with the ground.
+Below you can find a summary of the project, which includes the main objectives, methods and results.
+For more details, you can check out the notebooks that contain the code and analysis.

 ## Data

-The project leverages the following data sources:
+The following data sources were avaiable:

 - Two video feeds from different angles: Sideline and Endzone, recorded at a frame rate of 59.94Hz
 - Bounding boxes representing the location of player's helmets